Volcanoes: Definition, Types, & Facts

 On the basis of periodicity, the volcanos may be divided into:

 - Active Volcanos: These volcanos constantly eject lava, gases, ashes, cinder, pumices, etc. At present, about 600 volcanos in the world are in this category.
-Most active volcanos found in the Pacific Ocean.
+Most active volcanos are found in the Pacific Ocean.

 - Extinct Volcanos: A volcano that was active in a distinct geological past and there is no longer volcanic activity is called an extinct volcano.
 Example- Crater converting into a lake, Arthur’s seat (Edinburgh- Capital of Scotland), Aconcagua (Andes), Sulaimon, and Demavend in Elburz (Iran).